sumankalia/news-pulse-ai/README.md

 After switching to Fast MCP + STDIO communication, scraping time reduced by ~80%.
 This dramatically improved UX and lowered maintenance.

-### ✅ We’re directly running the MCP server inside our Node.js backend (Express) and communicating through standard input/output (STDIO) — this was a key architectural shift and a major technical achievement.
+### ✅ We're directly running the MCP server inside our Node.js backend (Express) and communicating through standard input/output (STDIO) — this was a key architectural shift and a major technical achievement.

 🔗 Compare with our older Puppeteer-based project: https://inspiring-taffy-5808f5.netlify.app/